status-im/nim-stew/README.md

 - `endians2` - utilities for converting to and from little / big endian integers
 - `objects` - get an object's base type at runtime, as a string
 - `ptrops` - pointer arithmetic utilities
-- `ranges` - utility functions for working with parts and blobs of memory
 - `result` - friendly, exception-free value-or-error returns, similar to `Option[T]`, from [nim-result](https://github.com/arnetheduck/nim-result/)
 - `shims` - backports of nim `devel` code to the stable version that Status is using